Equivariant Evidential Deep Learning for Interatomic Potentials: Preliminaries

-Any symmetric matrix $\mathbf{S}_i\in\mathbb{S}^3$ admits an orthogonal decomposition into an isotropic trace component and a traceless symmetric component:
+To construct equivariant symmetric matrices from backbone features, we leverage $SO(3)$ representation theory.
+Any $\mathbf{S}_i\in\mathrm{sym}(3)$ decomposes into an isotropic (trace) and a traceless part:

-From the viewpoint of $SO(3)$ representation theory, the space of symmetric rank-2 tensors decomposes as $(0e\oplus 2e)$: the scalar ($0e$) channel corresponds to the trace, and the five-dimensional ($2e$) channel corresponds to the traceless symmetric part.
-This structure provides a natural, rotation-compatible parameterization for constructing $\mathbf{S}_i$ (and hence $\mathbf{\Sigma}_{0,i}$) from equivariant features.
+The scalar ($0e$) channel captures the isotropic scale (1 degree of freedom), and the five-dimensional traceless ($2e$) channel captures the anisotropic shape.
+This $(0e\oplus 2e)$ structure provides a natural, rotation-compatible parameterization for constructing $\mathbf{S}_i$ from equivariant features, which we exploit in Sec.~\ref{subsec:parameterization}.